nocentino/sql-s3-object-integration/README.md

 ## Backup and Restore Test Environment

-First, in this repo's `backup` directory, there's a script `demo.sh`.
+Up first is Backups.
+In this repo's [`backup`](https://github.com/nocentino/sql-s3-object-integration/tree/main/backup) directory, there's a script `demo.sh`.
 In this script, you will find the commands needed to start the environment and do a basic connectivity test using a SQL Server backup.
-To start everything up, you'll change into the `backup` directory and run `docker-compose up --detach`.
+To start everything up, you'll change into the [`backup`](https://github.com/nocentino/sql-s3-object-integration/tree/main/backup) directory and run `docker-compose up --detach`.
 This docker-compose manifest will do a few things...let's walk through that.

 ```
 docker-compose up --detach